The event was very popular.

 Three new exhibits are now on display in the permanent exhibition "Drug Room - Cusrium",

-The Japan Pharmaceutical Manufacturers Association (hereafter referred to as "JPMA") held the "JPMA Kusurium Laboratory" event (hereafter referred to as "the Event") at the Science Museum (Chiyoda-ku, Tokyo) for three days from March 21 to 23, 2025, where children can experience various knowledge about drugs through several projects including an open experiment show, games, models and panel displays. (hereinafter referred to as "the event") was held at the Chiyoda Ward, Tokyo.
+The Japan Pharmaceutical Manufacturers Association (JPMA) will hold the "JPMA Kusurium Laboratory" event (hereinafter referred to as the "Event") at the Science Museum (Chiyoda-ku, Tokyo) for three days from March 21 to 23, 2025, where children can experience various aspects of knowledge about pharmaceuticals through several programs including an open experiment show, games, models, and panel displays. (hereinafter referred to as "the event") was held at the Chiyoda Ward, Tokyo.

-The Science Museum was opened in 1964 in Kitanomaru Park in Tokyo's Chiyoda Ward with the aim of spreading knowledge of science and technology to a wider public.
+The Science Museum was opened in Kitanomaru Park in Tokyo's Chiyoda Ward in 1964 with the aim of spreading knowledge of science and technology to a wider public.
 Since the Corona disaster, the number of visitors has recovered year by year, and in FY2024, the annual number of visitors was about 460,000 (including about 290,000 children).

-Since 2016, the Pharmaceutical Manufacturers Association of Japan (PMAJ) has cooperated in the exhibition of the permanent exhibition room "Drug Room - Kusurium" ("Kusurium") on the 3rd floor of the Science Museum with the aim of stimulating interest in the pharmaceutical industry and motivating children to become drug researchers or to pursue careers related to medicine and drugs.
+Since 2016, the JPMA has cooperated in the exhibition of the "Drug Room - Kusurium" (hereinafter referred to as "Kusurium"), a permanent exhibition room on the 3rd floor of the Science Museum, with the aim of stimulating interest in the pharmaceutical industry and motivating children to become drug researchers or to pursue careers related to medicine and drugs.

 Drug Room - Kusurium

 The event will be held at the Science Museum of Japan!
-Hands-on event "Pharmaceutical Cooperative "Kusurium Laboratory
+Hands-on event "JPMA's Kusurium Laboratory

 Dates: Friday, March 21, 2025 - Sunday, March 23, 2025